How to find the domain and range of a parabola?

 To find the domain and range of a parabola, we need to follow these steps:

-Step 1: Plot the graph of f(x), that is, y = f (x), for this you need to have the knowledge of graphs of basic maths functions.
+Step 1: Plot the graph of f(x), that is, y = f (x), for which you need to have the knowledge of graphs of basic maths functions.

 Step 2: In any graph, we can have the domain as all the x – coordinate values (along the x-axis) of the graph.